Cmy61/Awesome-Object-Centric-Learning/README.md

 **Dataset:** Synthetic environments in MuJoCo and real Sawyer robot (as the paper addresses how to make the robot prepare and adjust objects to reach a target position).

-### SPACE:UNSUPERVISED OBJECT-ORIENTED SCENE - 15 Mar 2020
+### SPACE:UNSUPERVISED OBJECT-ORIENTED SCENE - 15 Mar 2020(International Conference on Learning Representations (2020))

 https://arxiv.org/pdf/2001.02407.pdf